-- Bagworms are those tiny little cones that hatch out like a bunch of Trojan Horse horses and eat everything in sight.
+- Bagworms are those tiny little cones that hatch.
 Use Spinosad, Malathion, or Sevin.
 Malathion is one of the oldest lawn chemicals on the market.
 It has a very broad label for killing about everything.
 It must be safe or they would have taken it off the market–but it smells like toxic waste.

 - Borers are tough because they get inside a plant.
 We recommend Fertilome Tree and Shrub Drench on ornamental plants which have a borer infestation or as a preventative for bronze or emerald ash borers.

 - Caterpillars are best controlled with Sevin, or BT which is bacillus thuringiensis, Bifenthrin, or Spinosad.

 - Fleas on pets can be controlled with Sevin dust or a pyrethrum dust.
 We go to the pet store and get the liquid gel to apply down our pets back.
 The dusts are faster, but the liquid gel lasts longer.

 - Flies are partially controlled with sticky tape and a flyswatter.
 There is a jug on the market that uses water, a little detergent and a fly lure scent that is said to be effective.